 If you want to define your own directory outside of the 1Integrate bundle, then you will need to change the settings.properties file.
-To do this, locate and uncomment the following, replacing the default value:
+To do this, add the following, replacing the default value:

-'''

 lintegrate.extension.dir=<directory location>

-'''

 Note: Manually setting the directory location is recommended if you would like to persist custom extensions between installations and upgrades.